 After Jesus told this parable, His disciples came to Him and asked why he taught that way instead of speaking plainly.
 He told them that many of those who heard Him speak were not going to understand because their hearts had been hardened.
 Then he explained it to them when they were alone.

-"Hear then the parable of the sower: When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
-This is what was sown along the path.
-As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy, yet he has no root in himself, but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away.
-As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word, and it proves unfruitful.
-As for what was sown on good soil, this is the one who hears the word and understands it.
-He indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty."
-(Matthew 13:18-23 ESV)
+18 “Hear then the parable of the sower.
+19 When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
+This is the one on whom seed was sown beside the road.
+20 The one on whom seed was sown on the rocky places, this is the man who hears the word and immediately receives it with joy; 21 yet he has no firm root in himself, but is only temporary, and when affliction or persecution arises because of the word, immediately he falls away.
+22 And the one on whom seed was sown among the thorns, this is the man who hears the word, and the worry of the world and the deceitfulness of wealth choke the word, and it becomes unfruitful.
+23 And the one on whom seed was sown on the good soil, this is the man who hears the word and understands it; who indeed bears fruit and brings forth, some a hundredfold, some sixty, and some thirty.”
+Matthew 13:18-23 (NASB)